itrTie/nhd/readme.md

 # National History Day Project README
-## because GitHub is malding that I didn't have a readme
+## because GitHub is yelling at me to add a README.

 ---